NamrathaKareddy/Predicting-Stocks-LSTM/README.md

 ### LSTM
 Similar to the Decision Tree, you can proceed to runevery cell in order in “LSTM.ipynb", however since LSTM training does not take as long as Decision Tree, there is no need to skip over any blocks.
 Also unlike the decision tree algorithm, LSTM does incur some randomness in training.
 This means the results maynot be identical to the ones presented, however theyshould remain relatively similar.

-### HMM
-As with the Decision Tree and the LSTM, you can also run every cell in order in “HMM.ipynb", but closing_and_middle_price_in_range will take some time to run.
-Like the Decision Tree, you should be able to get the same results as there is no randomness in fitting the model.
-Thus, if you use the same training set, the data should have the same result.